lingojourney/PublicEvergreenNotes/Git Reference Sheet.md

 - `git push [remote_name] --delete [branch_name]`: Delete a remote branch.
 - `git fetch --prune`: Remove deleted branches from the local repository.

+# Kata: Commit local changes to a new branch
+1. First, you need to ensure all your changes are staged for commit.
+If you haven't done so, use the command below:

+    ```bash
+    git add .
+    ```
+    `.` will stage all changes.
+If you only want to stage specific files, replace `.` with the file paths.

+2. Now you can create a new branch.
+This will not change any files in your working directory:

+    ```bash
+    git branch my-new-branch
+    ```
+    Replace `my-new-branch` with the name you want for your new branch.

+3. Switch to your new branch:

+    ```bash
+    git checkout my-new-branch
+    ```
+    Again, replace `my-new-branch` with the name of your new branch.

+4. Now you can commit your changes:

+    ```bash
+    git commit -m "Your commit message"
+    ```
+    Replace `Your commit message` with a description of the changes you made.

+5. Finally, if you want to push this new branch to your remote repository (for example, if you're using GitHub), you can use:

+    ```bash
+    git push origin my-new-branch
+    ```
+    Replace `my-new-branch` with the name of your new branch.
+This command will create the new branch on your remote repository and push your commit to it.

+Please remember to replace `my-new-branch` and `"Your commit message"` with the name of your branch and the commit message respectively.
+You should make your commit messages as descriptive and specific as possible, to help others (and future you) understand the changes that were made.
 # Git Add Flags

 | Command                 | Description                                                | Deleted Files        | Modified Files       | New Files            |